This post may contain affiliate links. Read my full disclosure policy.

-Asparagus Tart with tarragon, chives and gruyere in a flakey puff pastry crust- a simple elegant dish, perfect for a special occasion.
-Under 30 minutes of hands-on time!We have come into this exquisite world to experience ever and ever more deeply our divine courage, freedom and light. – Hafiz
+We have come into this exquisite world to experience ever and ever more deeply our divine courage, freedom and light. – Hafiz

-Quick and impressive, this springtime tart comes together with little effort.
-Fresh asparagus paired with fresh French tarragon and chives, the combination of these flavors is just so savory good!
-The rich flakey puff pastry crust holds a simple herby cream cheese filling topped with tangy grated gruyere.
-The asparagus is arranged atop of the filling, and then it all bakes to perfection in the oven.
+Quick and impressive, this asparagus tart comes together with very little effort.
+Fresh asparagus is paired with gruyere cheese, fresh French tarragon, and chives; the combination of these flavors is just so savory and delicious!
+We make this with store-bought buttery puff pastry for the easiest execution—just 30 minutes of hands-on time!
+The asparagus is arranged atop the filling, and then it all bakes to perfection in the oven.

 Gather up your ingredients.
 I am using store-bought puff pastry here for simplicity ,and if you wish, you can definitely make your own!
 (Try this recipe for rough puff).

-TIP: When working with puff pastry, it helps to get its temperature just right.
+CHEF’S TIP: When using pre-made frozen puff pastry dough, let it thaw in the fridge overnight.
+When working with puff pastry, it helps to get its temperature just right.
 If it is too cold, it will be stiff and difficult to unroll.
 If too warm, it will lose its structure.

-Do this: Thaw puff pastry overnight in the fridge.
+Step 1: Make the Crust.
+Thaw puff pastry overnight in the fridge.
 Pull it out of the box (but leave it in the plastic) and set it on the counter 15 minutes before rolling.
 If it feels stiff, just let it continue sitting on the counter until it relaxes a bit.

 Two options for a crust edge:

-For a faster process;
+Crust Option One: For a faster process:

 • You can score the crust by slicing 1/2 way through about 1 inch from the edge.
 This will allow the crust to rise above the filling.

-• Par bake the crust for 18 minutes (or until it looks puffed and starting to brown) at 400 degrees.
+• Par-bake the crust for 18 minutes (or until it looks puffed and starting to brown) at 400 degrees.

 • Carefully trim off 1- inch strips from each side of the rolled out pastry and set them aside, leaving them uncooked.